Why You Want Krisa for Your Event

-- She has taught in both private and public schools and worked as a private tutor and early childhood intervention specialist.
+- She has taught in both private and public schools, and worked as a academic language therapist-in-training and early childhood intervention specialist.

 - Krisa has worked with students with special needs such as attention deficit disorder, processing disorders, and autism.

-- She has a bachelor’s degree in early education.
+- She has a bachelor’s degree in Elementary and Early Childhood Education.

 Little Rock, AR